 A Technical Advisory Group of the following representatives has also been formed to help guide the effort.
 Agendas from their meetings may be found in the Village’s Agenda Center.

 - Tr.
-Michael Maher, Chair of Public Works
+Wesley Warren, Chair of Public Works

 - Jon Krouse, Community Development Authority

 - Katie Gnau, Elder Services Advisory Board